 When the kids can swim but the parents can’t…

 Take the example of the six teens in Shreveport, Louisiana in 2010 who drowned one by one as their parents looked on, beside themselves in panic.
 Those parents thought their kids could swim because the kids said they could.
 The parents didn’t know what “I can swim” means: they couldn’t swim, themselves.
 This should have been the last time this tragedy ever happened.
 Steps had to be taken the next day.
 We volunteered.
 We received no response.
-It has happened again—more than once.
+It has happened again and again—imagine.

 Parents need to know how to swim first

 Kids pick up their parent’s fear.
 Ninety percent of our afraid-in-water students at Miracle Swimming for Adults say their parent(s) were afraid, themselves.
 Parents who are afraid in water need a way to learn to swim safely, comfortably, and reliably the first time they try.
 They need to naturally radiate and exude confidence in water to their babies and children.
 They need to teach by example that water and fun and safety go together.
 When parents can play in water with their children, children can learn to swim within the family’s recreational activities at the family’s convenience, virtually for free.

 If parents could swim, the drowning rate would drop

 Eighty percent of drownings in the United States are by adults.
 If adults could swim, how much would that statistic drop?
 To zero?
 Currently about half of adults can’t swim (are afraid in water over their heads in a pool) according to a Gallup Poll.